A notebook found near Brian Laundrie's remains could answer some key questions, experts say - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Steve Almasy, Rebekah Riess, Taylor Romine, Devon M. Sayers, Gregory Lemos and Nick Valencia contributed to this report.
+CNN’s Steve Almasy, Rebekah Riess, Taylor Romine, Devon M. Sayers, Gregory Lemos, Nick Valencia and Theresa Waldrop contributed to this report.

 Comments